Archaeology and the Community

 - Community exhibits on archaeology and hands-on demonstrations.
 PAF staff have provided small exhibits on local excavations.
 Exhibits have been provided to community field day organizers, libraries, and municipal buildings.
 Currently, an eight-panel travelling exhibition on New York State archaeology is available to regional schools and libraries.

 - A new digital interactive exhibition platform allows the presentation of changing displays and touch-screen technology for heritage projects.

 - PAF as a resource for Southern Tier schools.
 Students make annual field trips to campus to participate in lab tours and hands-on activities with artifacts.
 We receive annual invitations to speak at Career Days and Daughters to Work Days, and have prepared a colorful handout for these children's activities.

 - PAF and CAP.
 Due to the strong presence of PAF in the local community, there is great interest in visiting, participating in, and volunteering for archaeological investigations.
-In 1996, PAF organized the Community Archaeology Program (CAP), which was directed by advanced graduate students.
-This project provided non-archaeologists (aged 15 to 75) with supervised experience on a real archaeological excavation.
-Lectures and lab time supplemented the field experience.
-An additional program geared towards local teachers provides educators with materials to use in lesson plans on science and social studies.
+In 1996, PAF created the Community Archaeology Program (CAP), which is directed by advanced graduate students.
+CAP provides non-archaeologists (ages 10 and up) with supervised experience on a professional archaeological excavation.
+Lectures and lab time supplement the field experience.
+Three programs are offered: one for children (ages 10-12); one for teens (13-16); and one for adults (17 and older).
+CAP also provides teachers with materials to use in lesson plans on science and social studies.

 - PAF is a community resource.
 Each year, staff and students respond to numerous calls from the public asking for assistance in the identification of artifacts found on their properties and elsewhere.
 Many individuals come to campus with their finds and assist archaeologists with preparing New York State Site Forms to register the site.